jkitajima/http-api-design/README.md

 An API (Application Programming Interface) is represented as a **relationship** of **entities**.

-These entities cooperate together in other to perform actions, manage state and transfer representations of entity data.
+These entities cooperate together in order to perform actions, manage state and transfer representations of entity data.

 ### Entities have forms